Purdy XL Elite Glide 3-Piece Brush Set · โ˜… 4.7 Editor's Choice Check price on Amazon →

 Multiple years with proper cleanup.
 After every use, clean immediately in the appropriate solvent (water for latex, mineral spirits for oil), reshape the bristles, and store hanging or flat.
 Properly cared for, professional brushes last 5+ years of regular DIY use.

-No. Brush covers (Purdy 14B100 plastic covers) are sold separately for $4 and meaningfully extend brush life by maintaining bristle shape during storage.
+No. Brush covers (Purdy 14B100 plastic covers) are sold separately for the price and meaningfully extend brush life by maintaining bristle shape during storage.

 Sarah Chen